COVID-19

 Methods

-It is crucially important for a proposal to spell out at least initial ideas for the methodology.
-You should discuss how the proposed methods are appropriate for the proposed project, and indicate the likely feasibility of the proposed approach.
-Give an explanation of what type of data will be required and how it will be collected, and how the data will be analysed.
+The proposal should set out initial ideas for the proposed methods.
+You should discuss how these methods are appropriate for the proposed project and indicate the likely feasibility of the proposed approach.
+Also please explain what type of data will be required and how they are proposed to be collected.

 Timetable

-An indication of how the research will be carried out over the duration of a full-time (3–4 years for PhD) or part-time (6–8 years for PhD) candidature.
+An indication of how the research will be carried out over the duration of a full-time (3–4 years) or part-time (6–8 years) candidature.

 Resources

-An indication of the funding that will be required over the course of the candidature (eg, for fieldwork) and options for procuring external funding, as well any special materials or training that may be necessary for the successful completion of the project.
+If relevant, an indication of the funding that will be required (such as for fieldwork) and options for procuring external funding, as well any special materials or training that may be necessary for the successful completion of the project.

 Institutional fit

-A statement on why the Arndt-Corden Department of Economics is suitable for your project and an indication of potential supervisors and associate supervisors (advisors).
+A statement on why the Arndt-Corden Department of Economics is suitable for your project and an indication of potential supervisors.

-A list of references cited in or relevant to the proposal.
+A list of references cited in the proposal.

-Step 4: Submit an expression of interest and contact the potential supervisors
+Step 4: Submit an expression of interest to potential supervisors

 • Curriculum vitae (CV)